 20) House of Leaves

 To break the fourth wall a bit, the image to the left isn’t House of Leaves’ cover, but it’s the best way to show why it’s such a unique and fun book.
-Mark Z. Danielewski’s debut novel is one of those books where the less you know going in, the better.
+Mark Z. Danielewski’s debut novel is one of those stories where the less you know going in, the better.
 House of Leaves constantly challenges the reader with its different narrators and page layouts, and is equal parts horror story, love story, and allegory for depression, anxiety, and obsession.
-You’ve probably never read a novel like it before, and there’s something hypnotic about how House of Leaves keeps you glued to the pages while you spin them around to keep track of what in the world is going on.
+You’ve probably never read a novel like it before, and there’s something hypnotic about how House of Leaves keeps you glued to the pages as you spin them around trying to figure out what in the world is going on.

 22) Flowers for Algernon